Athens to Monemvasia to Athens Itinerary

 Day 5 | Monemvasia to Elafonisos – 34 NM

 The small island of Elafonisos is a beach paradise.
-The sand is powder soft and white, and the long beaches are lapped by water in stunning shades of emerald and turquoise.
-Snorkeling, swimming, and sunbathing are the only actual activities here.
+The sand is powder soft and white, and the water is a stunning shade of turquoise.

-Apart from a cluster of houses and tavernas (try the prized local red mullet and a glass of ouzo) around the harbor and a tiny gleaming white chapel on its little island, there is little else here.
+Apart from a cluster of houses and tavernas around the harbor, little else exists here.
 This is an excellent opportunity to relax on your Athens to Monemvasia to Athens itinerary.

 Day 6 | Elfonisos to Milos – 86 NM

-Milos is known as the ‘island of colors’ because the volcanic activity has created dramatically hued beaches, rocks, and water.
+Milos is the ‘island of colors’ because the volcanic activity has created dramatically hued beaches, rocks, and water.

 Places to see